-This week, senior leaders from the U.S. Navy, Marine Corps and Coast Guard have descended on San Diego, CA, for the premier naval conference and exposition on the West Coast – AFCEA West.
+This week, senior leaders from the U.S. Navy, Marine Corps and Coast Guard descended on San Diego, CA, for the premier naval conference and exposition on the West Coast – AFCEA West.
 Now in its 27th year, AFCEA West brings private industry together with the military to discuss challenges, best practices and the new technologies that are revolutionizing warfare.

-In anticipation of the event, we sat down with Bill Flynn, the Vice President of Programs at SES GS, and a former Naval Officer.
+In anticipation of the event, we sat down with Bill Flynn, the Corporate Vice President of Programs at SES GS, and a former Naval Officer.

 During our discussion, we talked about the communications challenges facing the Navy today, the particular challenges presented by the Asia Pacific region, and the role that SATCOM plays in the Navy’s network infrastructure.
 We also discussed “information warfare” and how SATCOM – specifically COMSATCOM – can be an “information warfare” weapon for the military.